 The concept of "smokeless indoor grills" is close to impossible to make a reality.
 After all, cooking meats and veggies let off a certain amount of heat, vapor, and smoke.
 It's not realistic to expect a 100% smokeless indoor grill.

 However, there is a new type of grill that could reduce smoke output to nearly zero.
 Instead of using the standard electric heating coils, this type of grill uses Indirect Infrared Light to provide the heat.
 The indirect heat cooks the meat, but the juices and drippings don't sizzle and smoke when they drip into the grease tray.

 The Philips Smoke-less Indoor Grill HD6371/94 is the first of its kind, and there are a lot of pros to using this smokeless grill:

 On the downside, it's bulkier than your average indoor grill, so it may not be convenient for indoor grilling in an apartment or small kitchen.
-It's also VERY hot, and it produces such high heat that it can damage cabinets and wallpaper.
-It's also much pricier than your average grill—up to $300, compared to the $20 to $50 you'll pay for other indoor grills.
+It's also scorching hot, and it produces such high heat that it can damage cabinets and wallpaper.
+It's also much pricier than your average grill—up to $300, compared to the $20 to $50, you'll pay for other indoor grills.

-Simply put, liquid smoke is smoke that has been captured in steam and turned to a liquid that can be added into your food.
+Simply put, liquid smoke is smoke that has been captured in steam and turned into a liquid that can be added to your food.
 Wikipedia explains the complex process, but it's enough to know that it's FDA-approved and considered a "natural" food additive.

 If you're not a purist but love delicious foods, go ahead and use liquid smoke to give your indoor-grilled proteins and veggies that rich, smokey flavor that makes grilled food such a delight.